Oraion13/Oraion13/README.md

-- 👋 Hi, I’m @Oraion13
+- 👋 Hi, I’m Kannan
-- 👀 I’m interested in Web development and AI
+- 👀 I’m interested in Web development and Computer Networking
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Web Development in [Full Stack Open](https://fullstackopen.com/en/)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Contributions, learn new technologies and share knowledge
 - 📫 How to reach me ...
+[Mail](kannan.bk@protonmail.com)

 <!---
 Oraion13/Oraion13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.